H. H. Kung

-Kung Hsiang-hsi (孔祥熙 (Kǒng Xiángxī, K'ung^{3} Hsiang^{2}-hsi^{1}); 11 September 1881 – 16 August 1967), often known as Dr. H. H. Kung, was a Chinese banker and politician in the early 20th century.
-He married Soong Ai-ling, the eldest of the three Soong sisters; the other two married President Sun Yat-sen and the latter President Chiang Kai-shek.
-Together with his brother-in-law, Soong Tse-ven, he was highly influential in determining the economic policies of the Kuomintang-led Nationalist government of the Republic of China in the 1930s and 1940s.
+Kung Hsiang-hsi (孔祥熙 (Kǒng Xiángxī, K'ung^{3} Hsiang^{2}-hsi^{1}); 11 September 1880 – 16 August 1967), often known as Dr. H. H. Kung, also known as Dr. Chauncey Kung, was a Chinese banker and politician.
+He married Soong Ai-ling, the eldest of the three Soong sisters; the other two married President Sun Yat-sen and President Chiang Kai-shek.
+Together with his brother-in-law, Soong Tse-ven, he was highly influential in determining the economic policies of the Kuomintang-led Nationalist government of the China in the 1930s and 1940s.